JenieX/web-development-with-jonas/html-css-course/04-Design/README.md

   - Method #1: **Darker or brighten image** (completely or partially, using a gradient)
   - Method #2: Position text into **neutral image area**
   - Method #3: Put **text in a box**
+  - Bonus: Adding `text-shadow` property to the text element.

 - SOME **TECHNICAL DETAILS**